dawsonjon/101Things/docs/planetarium.rst

 Each of these rotations is expressed mathematically as a 3×3 rotation matrix.
 These matrices are multiplied together to form a single transformation matrix that is applied to all star coordinates.
 Although trigonometric functions are needed to generate the transformation matrix this operation only needs to be performed once for each time and location.
 Once calculated, the transformation matrix is computationally efficient requiring only multiplications and additions and can be rapidly repeated for each of the 10000 stars.

 The Bright Star Catalogue also provides magnitude and spectral class.
-The magnitude are used to determine the visual size of stars, this is represented by changing the size and brightness of the pixels on the screen.
-The spectral class is represented by the colour which varies from blue, white, and yellow to red.
+The magnitude is used to determine the visual size of stars, this is represented by changing the size and brightness of the pixels on the screen.
+The spectral class is represented by the colour which varies through blue, white, and yellow to red.

 .. image:: images/planetarium/star_colours.png